2000.10.27

 Some ecologists point out that the construction of new seven Training

-Centers in Yanbaru (the northern area of the Okinawa island) will destroy the
+Centers in Yanbaru (the northern area of the Okinawa island) will destroy

 precious natural ecosystem in Okinawa.
 In this forest, lies the Fukuchi Dam,